fcayci/stm32f4stick-software/README.md

 * Enabling `UPLOAD_PX4` will automatically attempt to download the binary using the PX4 uploader python script if `USE_PX4_BOOTLOADER` is enabled
 * A0 and A1 pins are tied to LEDs, so they will be blinking when the bootloader is waiting for a binary

 Tested on Windows 7 and Mac OS.
-Win 8/Linux is not yet tested.
+Win 8 and Linux is not yet tested.

 #### Instructions for setting up the PX4 bootloader